 Several district Councils in Devon recently consulted on changes to their Council Tax Reduction Schemes.

 LITRG welcomes the opportunity to respond to the Department of Health's consultation on unpaid carers.
-The consultation document explains that the government
+The consultation document explains that the government thinks a

 In written evidence to the House of Commons Work and Pensions Select Committee, LITRG draws on its experience of representing the interests of the digitally excluded p